nsfilho/migration/README.md

 -   `MONGO_DATABASE`: a database name (usually, same as in `MONGO_URL`).
 Default: platform.
 -   `MIGRATION_COLLECTION_NAME`: the collection name to maintain documents about stages and results.
 Default: migration.
 -   `MIGRATION_DEBUG_CONSOLE`: show in console some debug messages about locker process.
+-   `APP_VERSION`: use this to inform the software version (usually it is a docker environment variable).
+Default: `1.0.0`.

 ## Migration Files